rustytriangles/rustytriangles.github.io/_posts/2021-03-19-cornu_spiral.markdown

 But what's all this got to do with Applicon?
 They didn't design railroad tracks.
 Actually, many of our biggest customers at Applicon were car companies, and it turns out you hit a lot of these same issues when you are designing car bodies.
-Because cars have such shiny paint jobs, discontinuities in the higher derivatives are very obvious.
-That meant that we needed to ensure that it was very easy for a designer to get at least C<sup>2</sup> continuity when they were using our system to design car bodies.
+Because cars have such shiny paint jobs, discontinuities in the higher derivatives are very obvious in the reflections.
+That meant that to keep these customers happy, we needed to ensure that it was very easy for a designer to get at least C<sup>2</sup> continuity when they were using our system to design car bodies.
+We did this with [NURBS](https://en.wikipedia.org/wiki/Non-uniform_rational_B-spline) instead of Cornu spirals, just because the math is simpler.

 We also did a rendering mode which showed up what your model would look like if it was polished and placed in a room with stripes or checkerboards on the wall so that you could see any continuity issues.
+The result was kind of trippy looking, but it was very good at highlighting issues before the user fabricated the shape.